vidaud/seta/seta-doc/docs/user-guide/communities.md

 3. Click Confirm.

-{==If you add a note from the manager the author of the document will receive a notification that their document was removed. ==}

-{== If they click the notification they'll be able to see the rules their document violated and the note from the manager for 14 days. ==}

-### Remove or ban someone from a Community
+### Remove or block someone from a Community

-**To remove or ban a member:**
+**To remove or block a member:**

-1. From the side menu click on ^^Dashboard^^.
+1. From the side menu click on ^^Manage^^ -> ^^My Communities^^.
-2. Click on section ^^Members^^.
+2. From the communities list click on the Community you want to change.
+3. On the top of the window click on button ^^Manage^^.
-3. Find the member you want to remove or ban.
+3. On section *Members* click on the member you want to remove or block.
-4. Click on the delete icon and select ^^Remove^^ member or ^^Ban^^ from Community.
+4. Click on the delete icon and select ^^Remove^^ member or ^^Block^^ from Community.
-5. If you are removing the member and youd also like to ban them click ^^Ban^^ [name].
+5. If you are removing the member and youd also like to block them click ^^Block^^ [name].
 6. Click ^^Confirm^^.

-**To remove a ban you've put on someone:**
+**To remove a block you've put on someone:**

-1. From the side menu click on ^^Dashboard^^.
+1. From the side menu click on ^^Manage^^ -> ^^My Communities^^.
+2. From the communities list click on the Community you want to change.
-2. Click on section ^^Members^^..
+3. Click on section ^^Members^^..
-3. Click ^^Unban^^ next to the name of the person youd like to unban.
+4. Click ^^Unblock^^ next to the name of the person youd like to unblock.
-4. Click ^^Unban^^ to confirm.
+5. Click ^^Unblock^^ to confirm.

 !!! info
     Removed members will have to request to join the Community again if they wish to rejoin.
-Banned members won't be able to find the Community in search or see any of its content and they can't be invited to the Community again by members.
+Blocked members won't be able to find the Community in search or see any of its content and they can't be invited to the Community again by members.

 ### Delete a Community

-{== If you are a Community manager you can delete your Community by removing all members (in private communities) or banning all members (in public communities) and then leaving the Community as long as the Community creator has left the Community or you are the Community creator.==}  Deleting a Community is permanent and cannot be reversed.
+{== If you are a Community manager you can delete your Community by removing all members (in private communities) or blocking all members (in public communities) and then leaving the Community as long as the Community creator has left the Community or you are the Community creator.==}  Deleting a Community is permanent and cannot be reversed.
 Alternatively you can pause a Community.

 **To delete a Community:**